Are you ready for NaNoWriMo?

 I can’t stress enough that you need the right mindset before you attempt NaNoWriMo.
 Be prepared to write some crappy sentences during November.
 It’s not about writing beautifully.
 It’s about getting the bare bones of your novel down on paper so you have something to work with going forward.

 Have you checked out our new e-book?
 It's perfect for helping you prepare for NaNoWriMo.
-It's free to ProWritingAid Premium subscribers and do anyone who upgrades to Premium throughout October.
+We're offering it for FREE this month to help you prepare for NaNo 2019.
+Click here to download it now!

 Interested in NaNoWriMo?
 Check out these posts from our archive: